webstylestory/figolia/README.md

                 // letting users search with keyword "mione"
                 // Note: this can be storage-consumming for long fields, use with
                 //       caution ! (preferably on fields with enforced size)
-                // Nested fields can be accessed using dot notation
+                // Nested properties can be accessed using dot notation
                 ngrams: ['username', 'profile.fullName']
             },
             todoItems: {